EIC BOOK CLUB

 1

 Scan before you dive in.
-Look at the chapter title, any pictures or headings.
+Look at the chapter title and pictures.
 Ask: "What do I think this chapter will be about?"

 Olhe o título e as imagens antes.
 Tente adivinhar o que vai acontecer.